 The Boomerang is one part of a three-part complete writing and language arts curriculum, meeting the need for instruction in writing mechanics and the reading and study of quality literature.

-A three-part Brave Writer writing program for 8th-11th grades includes:
+A three-part Brave Writer writing program for ages 13–14 includes:

-- A tool for literature and mechanics: punctuation, grammar, spelling, literary style (Boomerang)
+- A tool for mechanics and literature (punctuation, grammar, spelling, literary style).

 - A tool that teaches the writing process for original writing (Help for High School).